-We are looking for students, research students, academics, writers, and practitioners to submit articles and proposals to ViewFinder Magazine.
+We are looking for academics, researchers, doctoral students, video essayists, writers and practitioners to submit articles and proposals to ViewFinder Magazine.

 ViewFinder is a home for all writers but is particularly committed to discovering new voices in academia and publishing work that has impact outside of the academic community.

-We are looking for essays and articles on: film, television, radio, education, research projects involving the moving image, plus book and DVD reviews.
+We are looking for essays and articles on: film, television, radio, education, research projects involving the moving image, plus book reviews.

 This is a great opportunity for impact and to write around a subject without peer review.
 It is also a great space for research students and post-grads to get their work out to the public.

 ViewFinder's ISSN is 2634-8179 - work published in ViewFinder will count as 'impact' in Research Excellence Framework assessment.

 Each issue of ViewFinder will be centred around a theme or topic of discussion.
 Submissions and proposals must aim to fit into these themes, but it is not mandatory.

 The theme for issue 122: Digital Humanities

 ViewFinder Issue 122 is now open for submission from writers, academics, researchers, doctoral students and video essayists.